 100 years celebrated for Seacliff State Beach's S.S.
 Palo Alto

 This year, the beloved “Cement Ship” at Seacliff State Beach marks 100 years in the water — and 90 years off the coast of Aptos.
-Three special events are planned to commemorate the centennial of the S.S.
+Three special events were planned to commemorate the centennial of the S.S.
 Palo Alto.

-- History Talk, Saturday, May 18: Learn about the building of the S.S.
+- History Talk, Saturday, May 18: We learned about the building of the S.S.
 Palo Alto and how it came to Seacliff State Beach.
-The talk is being hosted by the Aptos History Museum at Rio Sands Hotel in Rio del Mar.
-Admission will be charged; Friends members receive a discount.
+The talk was hosted by the Aptos History Museum at Rio Sands Hotel in Rio del Mar.

-- Musical Tribute, Sunday, May 19: The Cabrillo Symphonic Winds will perform a concert of band music with a special tribute to the Cement Ship at Cabrillo College’s Crocker Theater.
+- Musical Tribute, Sunday, May 19: The Cabrillo Symphonic Winds performed a concert of band music with a special tribute to the Cement Ship at Cabrillo College’s Crocker Theater.

-- Centennial Celebration, Saturday, June 1: Celebrate the S.S.
+- Centennial Celebration, Saturday, June 1: We celebrated the S.S.
 Palo Alto at Seacliff State Beach with music, dancing, children’s activities, arts and crafts, food (sold by Taquitos Gabriel’s) and the unveiling of a commemorative historic plaque.
 Learn more.

 The S.S.
 Palo Alto, one of a few cement ships built during World War I, has been a popular attraction for visitors since it was put in place in 1930.
 The plan was to turn the ship and the pier into an amusement and fishing ship.
 The Cal-Nevada Company quickly constructed a dance floor on the main deck, a cafe in the superstructure of the ship, a 4-foot-deep heated swimming pool and a series of carnival type concessions on the aft deck.
 Richard Cliff Porter was one of the men involved in the enterprise.
 Read his grandson’s recollections of Porter here.